 There’s nothing wrong with asking for reviews in person, but your customers are busy people and will often forget about the request as soon as they walk out the door (or end the Zoom call).
 To make the process easy, send a review request via text or email that links directly to sites like Google and Facebook.
 The simpler the process, the more likely it is for customers to fulfill the request — all they have to do is click the link and leave a review.

 Send review requests in a timely manner

 To get the best results, it’s important to reach customers when the experience is still fresh in their minds.
 We recommend sending the review request the same day a customer makes a purchase.
 Waiting too long can mean that customers will forget the details of their experience and may no longer want to leave a review.

 Find a platform that sends review requests automatically

 Manually sending review requests for every new purchase can be a lot of work for your team.
 Luckily, there’s a way to streamline the process.
 With the right integration with your software system, review requests can be sent automatically after a customer makes a purchase.

-Check out our newest research report on the state of online reviews to see the average number of reviews for businesses in your industry.
+Check out our newest research report on the state of online reviews to get an in-depth view of the world of reviews and the latest trends.

 Pillar #2: Build a referral program